15931/ST446/Week05/class/README.md

 --project st446-2021-lt --metadata 'PIP_PACKAGES=sklearn nltk pandas graphframes'
 ```

-For `Windows` users, please go to the cloud shell provided on your GCP console webpage.
+For `Windows` users, please go to the *cloud shell* provided on your GCP Console Webpage.

 1. initialize your gcloud setting by `gcloud init`
 2. set up your region by `gcloud config set dataproc/region europe-west2` (if you are in London; otherwise pick a location closest to you)
 3. run the same commands used by `Mac OS` and `Linux` users.